Illustrated Explanation of an Informational Tax Statement

 Proceeds from Broker and Barter Exchange Transactions

 * Fidelity will report gross proceeds as well as certain cost basis and holding period information to you and to the IRS on Form 1099-B as required or allowed by law, but such information may not reflect adjustments required for tax reporting purposes.
-However, accounts receiving an Informational Tax Statement are categorized as exempt from IRS reporting.
+However, other than S-Corporation accounts, accounts receiving an Informational Tax Statement are categorized as exempt from IRS reporting.
 Account holders should verify Fidelity-provided cost basis and holding period information in the Realized Gain/Loss sections of their Informational Tax Statements when calculating reportable gain or loss.
 Fidelity specifically disclaims any liability arising out of a customer's use of, or any tax position taken in reliance upon, such information.
 Unless otherwise specified, Fidelity determines cost basis at the time of sale based on the average cost method for open-end mutual funds and based on the first-in, first-out (FIFO) method for all other securities.
 Consult your tax advisor for further information.

 Detail Information